Pentaceratops: Description

 Pentaceratops was a large ceratopsid; Dodson estimated the body length at 6 m.
 The skull length of AMNH 1624 is 2.3 m while PMU R.200 has a length of 2.16 m.
 In 2016 Paul estimated its length at 5.5 meters (18 ft) and its weight at 2.5 metric tons (2.75 short tons).
-The nose horn of Pentaceratops is small and pointing upward and backward.
-The brow horns are very long and curving strongly forward.
+The nose horn of Pentaceratops is small and points upward and backward.
+The brow horns are very long and curve strongly forward.
 The somewhat upward tilted frill of Pentaceratops is considerably longer than that of Triceratops, with two large holes (parietal fenestrae) in it.
 It is rectangular, adorned by large triangular osteoderms: up to twelve episquamosals at the squamosal and three epiparietals at the parietal bone.
 These are largest at the rear corners of the frill, and are separated by a large U-shaped notch at the midline, a feature not recognized until 1981 when specimen UKVP 16100 was described.
 Within the notch the first epiparietals point forwards.
-The very thick jugal and the squamosal do not touch each other, a possible autapomorphy.
+The very thick jugals do not touch the squamosals, a possible autapomorphy.

 The torso of Pentaceratops is tall and wide.
 The rear dorsal vertebrae bear long spines from which ligaments possibly ran to the front, to balance the high frill.
 The prepubis is long.
-The ischium is long and strongly curves forward.
+The ischium is long and strongly curved forward.
 In smaller specimens the thigh bone bows outwards.